-Parents/carers have the right to withdraw their child from the non-statutory/non-science components of sex education within RSE, however this is not relevant to CAEA primary age students as no non-statutory sex education is included in their curriculum.
+Parents/carers have the right to withdraw their child from the non-statutory/non-science components of sex education within RSE, students will work independently in The Pod if such situations arise.
+However, this is not relevant to CAEA primary age students as no non-statutory sex education is included in their curriculum.